Kusanagi8200/Clean-Update-Linux/README.md

 # Clean-Update-Linux
-Linux System Update and Cleanup Script
+Linux System Update and Cleanup Script for noobs.